That it will never come again is what makes life so sweet. Emily Dickinson

 Time and space, the healing grace of solitude and the fierce love of my people has allowed me to rise from rock bottom and stitch myself back together.
 To trust that I can sit in the waves of sadness and wait patiently for the seas to calm.
 To recognize that pain and joy can coexist.
 To understand that the beauty I now see comes from inhabiting my pain instead of turning away from it.

 It will never be okay that Jimmy is no longer here.
 But I am learning to find my way back to my should-have-lived child.
-To sense him near me when Buster and I walk the horse trails by the house.
+To sense him near me when Buster or Lucy and I walk the horse trails by the house.
 To hear him say, “I told you he was a great draft pick” when Damien Lillard scores 50 points against the New Orleans Pelicans.
 To see him crinkling his bananaphobic nose at all the yellow fruit that gets consumed in this house every day.
 To pause with eyes closed and feel his arms wrap around me as he says, “I love you … so much.”

 For now, I can wait quietly for the place on the other side, where time is eternal, and reunion is possible.
 Holy and beautiful and full of shimmering light.
 A place of discovering what lies beneath and beyond, when what is visible and solid no longer matters.
 A place where my mind can still, my eyes can close, and I can finally begin to see.